Recipes

 This is optional but it will allow the use of plot_object.x

-The theme given in the body of the @recipe
+The attributes given in the body of @recipe

 end